Sugar Wiki: Gushing About Villains You Like

 - The harsher ones:

 - Captain Hook is the ultimate deconstruction of Handsome Devil.
 He is charming, polite, and does everything he does to get revenge after a horrible crime.
-He has no standards, he is lecherous, disrespectful, his fights have frequent rape subtext, and he subverts Would Not Hit a Girl twice an episode.
+He is lecherous, disrespectful, his fights have frequent rape subtext, and he subverts Would Not Hit a Girl twice an episode.

 - Cora is a nice, beautiful, motherly woman who appears to be in her late fifties, early sixties.
 She's also a Stage Mom of hell who kills anyone if it can better her social standing, including children, is Really 700 Years Old, is awfully cynical, and was a Stage Mom.
 She is deeply sympathetic because she still loves her daughter more than anything.